 If that sounds familiar, you may have a common form of insomnia that makes it hard for you to stay asleep.
 The good news is that there are steps you can take get a better night's rest.

 Good Sleep Habits

 You can change your daily routine to improve your sleep.
 For instance, during the daytime you should:

-- Make sure you go outside during the day to get exposed to natural light.
-This helps you maintain a healthy sleep-wake cycle.
+- Make sure you go outside during the day.
+The natural light helps you keep up a healthy sleep-wake cycle.

-- Don't have a large meal close to bedtime
+- Try not to eat a large meal close to bedtime .

 It's also important to keep up a regular sleep-wake schedule -- during the week and on weekends too.
 Try to go to bed and wake up the same time every day.

 When to Call the Doctor

 Clinical psychologist Theresa Lengerich, PsyD, recommends a "rule of threes" to help you decide whether to see a doctor: